Pictured: Fagus-Factory in Alfeld, Germany. Early example of Bauhaus architecture by Walter Gropius

 The second topic in Voices of Culture 2019 – 2021 will ask questions about the role of culture in spaces outside urban centres in Europe.
 How can new priorities, policies, actions and funding streams better support culture in non-urban areas?

 For many years, cultural policy-makers have been focusing their work on major cities and urban development.
 A relatively large proportion of the EU population, however, is not based in main metropolitan areas, but hail from rural areas, towns and suburbs.
 According to EUROSTAT data, only 40.4% of Europe’s population live in cities.
 With the EU aiming at achieving a more balanced territorial development more attention has to be paid to non-urban, rural and peri-urban areas in the coming years.

 Several cultural issues are salient in areas outside of urban centres such as:

-Successful applicants will be invited to a Brainstorming meeting and to a Dialogue meeting and share their input on several questions:
+Successful applicants were be invited to a Brainstorming meeting and to a Dialogue meeting to share their input on several questions:

 The discussion is of course not limited to these questions.
 Participants are encouraged to share their opinion on what other aspects they deem important.

-The Brainstorming meeting for the topic will place on the 4th & 5th of February 2020 at Fagus-Werk in Alfeld, Germany.
+The Brainstorming meeting for the topic took place on the 4th & 5th of February 2020 at Fagus-Werk in Alfeld, Germany.
 Travel, accommodation, food will be provided by Voices of Culture.